Vira Narendra Sinha: Marriages

 Narendra Singha had a consort called Udumale Devi.
 Some historians say that it was an honourable name for the Queen Consort.

-He married a daughter of Monaravila Disave of Matale and he had two sons with her.
-One was Prince Unambuwe Bandara and the second son died at a young age.
+He married a daughter of Monaravila Disave of Matale.
+She was called as Monaravila Yakadadoli.
+He had two sons with her.
+The eldest was Prince Unambuwe Bandara and the second son died at a young age.

-According to some historical folktales he appointed his maternal female cousin from Muthukude Walawwa as a Royal Concubine.
+And also he married his maternal female cousin from Muthukude Walawwa and named her as a Royal Concubine (Yakadadoli).

-The King also married a local princess of Palle Walawwa, Kurukohogama named Heen Kumari, but she had committed suicide because she had never wanted to marry him.
+The King married a local princess from Palle Walawwa of Kurukohogama named Heen Kumari, at his old age.
+But the princess had never wanted to marry the king, so she committed suicide inside her wedding chalet on the way to the palace.

+The king had two principal harems at the Senkadagala Palace and the Haguranketha Palace.

 Succession

 After the death of the king in 1739, the throne was succeeded by his wife's brother, Sri Vijaya Rajasinha, who was of Nayakkar nationality which originated from south India, as he had no brothers or sons from the queen consort.
 But he had children from his royal consort, such as prince Unambuwe Bandara, upon his death, the law from India which belonged to the Queen consort refused to appoint Unumbuwe Bandara as successors.
 After that, the throne of the Sinhalese kings ended and was passed on to Madurai Nayakkars till the Sri Lankan monarchy ended.